d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 Now the second term is identical to the squared error loss introduced earlier, except for the multiplicative constant $\frac{1}{\sigma^2}$.
 Fortunately, the solution does not depend on $\sigma$.
-It follows that minimizing squared error is equivalent to maximum likelihood estimation of a linear model under the assumption of additive Gaussian noise.
+It follows that minimizing the mean squared error is equivalent to maximum likelihood estimation of a linear model under the assumption of additive Gaussian noise.